ezEngine/docs/docs/debugging/debug-cpp.md

 Please be aware that the editor uses at least one, but potentially multiple child processes for its operation.
 Everything that is actually 3D rendered, is done by the `EditorEngineProcess`, which is spawned when the editor opens a project.
 This makes the editor more resilient.
 However, it means that if you launch the editor in a debugger, by default breakpoints inside the engine runtime code cannot be hit, as you are not attached to the right process.

-The easiest way to fix this, is to use an extension for Visual Studio: **Microsoft Child Process Debugging Power Tool**
+You can attach manually to this process.
+However, it is much easier to use an extension for Visual Studio: **Microsoft Child Process Debugging Power Tool**

 This tool enables Visual Studio to automatically attach to all child processes spawned by the parent process, which makes debugging the ez editor much easier.